-- Connecting these and managing them together can save a lot of time and money - WebSphere MQ can help achieve this.
+- Connecting these and managing them together can save time and money - WebSphere MQ can help achieve this.

-Business Challenges (1) - Universal Connectivity
+Business Challenge 1 - Universal Connectivity

-- For example; Payroll have a program to run to add a one-time payment to an employee's pay packet - HR have a program to calculate an employee's performance bonus based on her annual review score and her business unit's performance - Sales have a program to calculate annual review scores - Research have a program to calculate annual review scores - Etc. - These applications may all run using different hardware and OS and be written in different languages.
-Being able to connect these together reduces costs and time.
+Payroll have a program to run to add a one-time payment to an employee's pay packet

+HR have a program to calculate an employee's performance bonus based on their annual review score and business unit's performance

+Research have a program to calculate annual review scores

+Sales have a program to calculate annual review scores

+These applications run on different hardware and OS and be written in different programming languages.
+We want to connect the applications together in a time and cost efficient manner.

+San Francisco

-Business Challenges (2) - Process Resilience
+Business Challenge 2 - Process Resilience

-- As systems become more integrated... - ...the reliance on and cost of failure of a process increases
+As systems become more tightly coupled, their reliance on each other increases.
+The cost of failure of a process increases.

 - The risk of failure can be reduced by:

 - Removing dependencies

 - Introducing redundancy

-- Guaranteeing data delivery
+- Assuring data delivery

-- Robust security
+- Providing robust security

 - WebSphere MQ can help achieve this.